pbthapa123/pbthapa123/README.md

-## Hi there 👋
-# Welcome to My GitHub Profile
+## Welcome to My GitHub Profile

-I am a Master’s student specializing in **Computer Science – Information Systems**, with a strong academic foundation and practical experience in **Data Analytics**, **Machine Learning**, and **Cloud Computing**.
-I am actively seeking opportunities where I can contribute to data-driven decision-making and intelligent system design.
+I am a Master’s student in the field of **Computer Science in Information Systems**, with a strong academic foundation, experience and knowledge in **Data Analytics**, **Machine Learning**, and **Cloud Computing**.
+I am actively seeking opportunities and collaborations where I can contribute to data-driven decision-making and intelligent system design.

 ## 🎓 Academic Background

-- Pursuing a Master’s degree in Computer Science – Information Systems
+- Pursuing a Master’s degree in Computer Science in Information Systems
 - Completed graduate-level coursework in:
   - **Big Data and Cloud Computing**
   - **Machine Learning**